onlyquake/xonotic-wiki/Invasion.md

 The player who fragged the most monsters overall wins the game.

 Note: “Winning” a round has no impact on your score.
-This message is for informational purposes only.
+Only dead monsters count.

 The monsters
 ------------